Richard Rottiers - Moulin-à-Vent Dernier Souffle 2023

 Wine rated (2025 guide) 93/100

-Moulin-à-Vent Dernière Souffle 2023 is bottled a few months later than the other vintages.
-It has aromas of redcurrant and cranberry on the nose, with slight earthy notes in the background.
-The palate is medium-bodied, with crisp red fruit, more bite than the Champ de Cour and more substance on the finish.
+The Moulin-à-Vent Dernière Souffle 2023 is bottled a few months later than the other vintages.
+It offers aromas of redcurrant and cranberry on the nose, with subtle earthy notes in the background.
+On the palate, it is medium-bodied, with crisp red fruit, more bite than the Champ de Cour, and more substance on the finish.
 This wine is brimming with potential.